Omkarlucky18/information-architecture-map/README.md

 ## Conclusion

-The Information Architecture Map demonstrates a simple and organized navigation structure for the Amazon application, helping improve user experience.
+The Information Architecture Map provides a structured navigation model for the Amazon application.
+This project demonstrates how proper content organization improves usability and enhances the overall user experience.